January 2022 – December 2023

 Inside Parliament I was very active, speaking 48 times since being re-elected in May 2015 – well above the average amongst MPs.
 I asked more written questions than most MPs – 214 since the election – and my attendance record at votes was also above average, at 77%.

-As a former engineer I worked hard to increase the availability of independent, balanced and accessible analysis of science and technology issues.
-As well as regularly speaking up on these issues, I was on the board of Parliament’s Office of Science and Technology.
+As well as continuously speaking up on the need for independent and accessible analysis of science and technology issues as a Chartered Electrical Engineer, I was on the board of Parliament’s Office of Science and Technology.

 I was chair of the All-party parliamentary group for Africa and co-chair of the all-party Parliamentary Internet, Communications and Technology Forum that works to keep MPs, Peers and other interested groups informed of digital issues in Parliament.